BlossomiShymae/RiotBlossom/BlossomiShymae.RiotBlossomDocs/content/get-started/asp-net-core.md

 }
 ```

-Now we need to setup a Summoner page that receives our form `GET` submission for
+Now we need to set up a Summoner page that receives our form `GET` submission for
 `/summoner`!

 ## Fetching data from `summoner-v4`

-To setup a summoner page for receiving form data, we will need a new Razor page.
+To set up a summoner page for receiving form data, we will need a new Razor page.

-To create a new one, right click on **Pages** and **Add > Razor Page**.
+To create a new one, right-click on **Pages**** and **Add > Razor Page**.

 For the **Select Scaffolded Item** window, select **Add Razor Page - Empty** and continue.